what is luxury in the 21st century?

 Big Brovaz once sang, "buy me diamonds and rubies, I'm crazy about Bentleys," but is this all that comes to mind when defining luxury in the 21st century?
 Are we all material girls in our material worlds, sipping champagne in Gucci dresses and sporting Louis Vuitton logos?

-Having a place in the luxury industry that is fashion comes with a responsibility.
-For a designer, the catwalk is a platform to transport the audience away to a place where they can dream about the story behind the clothes.
-As magical as the fashion may be, it's the concept that's the most captivating thing about a show.
-For better or for worse, the internet era has broken down the exclusivity of a fashion show, and live catwalk streaming is accessible to us all.
+Having a place in fashion's luxury industry comes with a responsibility.
+For a designer, the catwalk is a platform to transport the audience to a place where they can dream about the story behind the clothes.
+As magical as the clothing may be, it's the concept that's often the most captivating thing about a show.
+For better or for worse, the internet era has broken down the exclusivity of a fashion show and live catwalk streaming is accessible to us all.
 There has never been a better time to have your voice heard through the element of fashion, particularly if you're using that platform to protest against politics.

 Take Dame Vivienne Westwood for instance, fashion's first revolutionary, who's been railing against the state of politics since she helped define punk's aesthetic in the 70s.
-Dressed to protest in face paint, the autumn/winter 15 Red Label girl is a book reading, culture loving, Green voting babe, and Viv urged us all to do exactly that: Vote Green, the collection was titled.
+Dressed to protest in face paint, the fall/winter 15 Red Label girl is a book reading, culture loving, Green voting babe, and Viv urged us all to do exactly that: Vote Green, the collection was titled.
 She's not alone, a number of designers including Meadham Kirchhoff, Rick Owens and Walter Van Beirendonck have previously used the catwalk to radically demonstrate their social and political manifestos - but she's arguably the most notable.
 Perhaps her campaign came across with more sincerity than Karl Lagerfeld's attempt to petition against the patriarchy with his spring/summer 15 megaphone lead feminist finale, because Dame Viv's message could actively make a difference to the world we live in - particularly amongst young people.

 Text Billie Brand